DavidAnson/markdownlint-cli2/README.md

     - For example: `(^---\s*$[^]*?^---\s*$)(\r\n|\r|\n|$)`
   - `ignores`: `Array` of `Strings` defining glob expressions to ignore when linting
+    - This setting has the best performance when applied to the directory from which `markdownlint-cli2` is run
-    - Glob expressions are negated (by adding a leading `!`) and appended to the command-line arguments
+      - In this case, glob expressions are negated (by adding a leading `!`) and appended to the command-line arguments before file enumeration
+      - The setting is not inherited by nested configuration files in this case
-    - For performance reasons, this setting is valid only in the directory from which `markdownlint-cli2` is run
+    - When this setting is applied in subdirectories, ignoring of files is done after file enumeration, so large directories can negatively impact performance
+      - Nested configuration files inherit and reapply the setting to the contents of nested directories in this case
   - `markdownItPlugins`: `Array` of `Array`s, each of which has a `String` naming a [markdown-it plugin][markdown-it-plugins] followed by parameters
     - Plugins can be used to add support for additional Markdown syntax